 This part of the process usually takes 120 days to nine months to complete.
 The homeowner can challenge this process in court.

 - Act Fast: It’s hard to accept financial hardship when it happens.
 Denying your difficulties with money makes the situation worse.
 Luckily options are available to you.
 Time is of the essence when it comes to receiving support.
 Be proactive!
-When you wait to explore what could help you, you reduce the options that are available to you.
+When you wait to explore what could help you, you reduce the available options.

 - Contact the Consumer Financial Protection Bureau: Talk to a housing counselor about your options.
-Their professional expertise is extremely valuable.
+Their professional expertise is precious.
 It’s also comforting to get their support before approaching your lender.